MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/Ignite_2024/DEMO_Ex0.md

 1. Enable Audit in the Microsoft Purview portal
 1. Enable device onboarding
-1. Onboard a device to endpoint DLP
 1. Set user passwords for lab exercises
+1. Onboard a device for endpoint DLP
 1. Explore the Microsoft Purview portal

 ## Task 1 – Enable Audit in the Microsoft Purview portal